reddog-dev01/BOOKING-APPS/docs/cors-dev-build-guide.md

 A `204` response with `Access-Control-Allow-Origin: http://localhost:3008` confirms the configuration.

+> ℹ️ `/pricing/quote` only accepts `POST` requests.
+Opening the endpoint in a browser (GET) will return a `404`, which is expected.

 ## Observability

 - Track Fastify logs for `blocked CORS origin` and `blocked request by CORS policy`.
 - Target ≥ 99.5% success for `OPTIONS` requests hitting `/pricing/quote`.
 - Add alerts on spikes of `403 CORS_ORIGIN_BLOCKED` responses from expected origins.

+## Troubleshooting

+- If the browser still reports `Not allowed by CORS`, inspect the API logs for the `blocked request by CORS policy` entry.
+Confirm the offending origin is included in `CORS_ORIGINS` (comma-separated, no spaces) or falls within the localhost defaults.
+- When running `pnpm --filter api dev`, ensure Prisma engines were generated beforehand (see build matrix above); otherwise, `pnpm exec prisma generate` will fail and the Fastify server will never start.